-Web crawling has become a must-have tool to stay relevant in this competitive and highly volatile market which is unforgiving of mistakes.
-A few notable ones among the countless applications of web crawling are Natural Language Processing, Brand Monitoring, Price tracking, and Competitor Monitoring.
+Web crawling service has become a must-have tool to stay relevant in this competitive and highly volatile market which is unforgiving of mistakes.
+A few notable ones among the countless applications of Web crawling service are Natural Language Processing, Brand Monitoring, Price tracking, and Competitor Monitoring.
 With this rising need to have the ability to crawl the web, businesses are now looking at different ways to go about web scraping.

 We agree it can be a really confusing feat given web scraping being still in its nascent stages of adoption.
 We have even come up with a framework to help you make an informed decision while on the lookout for ways to crawl the web.
 The options range from DIY tools to fully managed web scraping solutions like ours.

-However, we will be talking about in-house crawling in particular here.
+However, we will be talking about in-house Web crawling service in particular here.
 One of the major issues faced by companies that have set up an in-house crawling team is the scale and customization aspect of their homegrown solution.
 This is typical because web crawling is a domain of its own which needs special expertise and technical resources.
 If you have somehow taken up the challenging path of in-house extraction, worry not as we are happy to share some tips to help you succeed.

 When it comes to the web, things are always changing.
 The standards are not fixed and websites might use their proprietary techniques to improve user experience which could pose a challenge to the crawlers.
 A good example is the AJAX-based “Load More” buttons you see on many websites nowadays.
 While these advancements are great from a normal user’s point of view, web crawlers will have a tough time adapting.